cyb3erasad/beginners-project/README.md

 Welcome to my **Basic Projects Repository**! 🎯
 This repository is a collection of beginner-friendly projects I’ve built while learning and practicing **Python, C, and Web Development**.
-Each project is simple, easy to understand, and focuses on **core programming skills**./
+Each project is simple, easy to understand, and focuses on **core programming skills**.

 ---